Types of Vaccine Ingredients

 Manufacturing byproducts

-Concerns have also been voiced about SV40, a virus found in cells used to grow the poliovirus vaccine during the 1950s and 1960s.
-However, these concerns were proven to be unfounded.
+Concerns have also been voiced about SV40, which is a virus found in cells used to grow the poliovirus vaccine during the 1950s and 1960s.
+These concerns were proven to be unfounded because children who received those vaccines were not at greater risk of cancer than those who didn’t receive them, and SV40 is not present in any of today’s vaccines.
+More information about SV40 is also contained on a separate webpage.

 References